 Fairtrade Fortnight 2020: 24th February to 8th March

-Fairtrade Fortnight 2019 runs from 25th February to 10th March.
-This coming year, the focus of Fairtrade Fortnight will be on women in the cocoa and coffee industries across the world, with the #SHEDESERVES strapline, as well as campaigning for living incomes (entering year two of a three year campaign).
-The campaign will highlight how many cocoa farmers are underpaid and exploited, and the scandal of unfair trade.
+This year, the focus of Fairtrade Fortnight will be on women in the cocoa and coffee industries across the world, with the #SHEDESERVES strapline, as well as campaigning for living incomes (entering year two of a three year campaign).
+The campaign will highlight how many cocoa farmers, particularly women, are underpaid and exploited, and the scandal of unfair trade.

 Choosing to buy fair trade, ethical food and drink is everyday activism, and is the simplest way to change the world.
 Through fair trade, farmers and growers can earn enough to feed their families, send their children to school, and provide a future for their local community.

-This Fairtrade Fortnight, join Traidcraft on a journey stretching four decades of UK fair trade, fighting for them and fighting with them.
-Why not embark upon your own fair trade journey by choosing to buy your own fair trade first from our collection of Fairtade Fornight special offers.
+This Fairtrade Fortnight, we invite you to join Traidcraft on a journey stretching forty years of UK fair trade, fighting for them and fighting with them.
+Why not embark upon your own fair trade journey by choosing to buy your fair trade goods from our collection of Fairtrade Fortnight special offers and discounts.

-We’ve curated our favourite fair trade food, drinks, snacks, and treats, all available to buy online.
-From our favourite fair trade brands like Divine Chocolate and Zaytoun, to a wide range of Traidcraft’s own fairtrade chocolate, coffee, tea, biscuits, and more – there’s a world of quirky flavours and ethical bites to nibble on.
+We’ve curated our favourite fair trade food, snacks, and treats, all available to buy online.
+From the very finest fair trade brands like Divine Chocolate and Zaytoun, to a wide range of Traidcraft’s own fairtrade chocolate, coffee, tea, biscuits, and more – there’s a world of quirky flavours and ethical bites waiting to be discovered and celebrated.

 How will you celebrate Fairtrade Fortnight this year?

 Things You Need to Know About Fairtrade Fortnight 2020

 When is Fairtrade Fortnight 2020?
 24th February to 8th March 2020